xhallix/rgulp/README.md

 # rgulp

-This is more a fun project to learn `rust`.
+Like gulp - but in rust.

-The main purpose is to minfiy and concate files and strings
+The main purpose is to minfiy and concat files and strings (currently in a an over simplified way)

+*This is more a fun project to learn `rust`.*